Abdo-Eid/DIP_solver/README.md

    ```

 4. **Install the Package**
-   - f you will contribute install the package in your environment in editable mode:
+   - if you will contribute install the package in your environment in editable mode:
    ```bash
    pip install -e .
    ```